wurmlab/genomicscourse/2020/practicals/population_genetics/popgen.md

 └── popgen.Rmd
 ```

 Next, open Rstudio by typing your IP followed by `:8787` in a browser.
+Login using the same username and password that you use for ssh.
 In Rstudio, open the file `popgen.Rmd` and work through the rest of the practical there.